Health screening - men age 65 and older

 BLOOD PRESSURE SCREENING

-- Have your blood pressure checked every 2 years.
-If the top number (systolic number) is between 120 and 139 or the bottom number (diastolic number) is between 80 and 89 mm Hg or higher, have it checked every year.
+- Have your blood pressure checked every year.
+If the top number (systolic number) is between 120 and 139 or the bottom number (diastolic number) is between 80 and 89 mm Hg or higher, then continue to have it checked every year.

 - If the top number is greater than 140, or the bottom number is greater than 90, schedule an appointment with your provider.